floofydoug/doug/content/blog/hello-2026/index.md

 ## EDIT
 Since starting and editing this on 1/1/2026 - 1/3/2026, US has already bombed Caracas and captured Maduro.
 Editing prediction to Chevron stock rising to 180 since they're the only US oil producers in the area.
+It was wild because at midnight, Massen and I were just dropping pins on google maps looking at Caracos commenting on how indefensible a port city like that was, and moments later Maduro was captured.